GilPB/RunCadetRun/README.md

 # RunCadetRun

 Hi!!
-This project is a game designed and developed by me and two of my colleagues from <Academia de Código_>, Hugo Silveira and Gil Pinto Basto.
+This project is a game designed and developed by me and two of my colleagues from <Academia de Código_>, Hugo Silveira and Frederico Gonçalves.
 <span>For this project we had one week to develop it in Java with a [simple graphics library](https://github.com/academia-de-codigo/simple-graphics) provided by Academia, <strong>when we were only on our 4th bootcamp week, with none of us having prior experience.</strong>

 <img src="https://github.com/fredericobgoncalves/RunCadetRun/blob/master/GamePictures/Screenshot%202021-08-17%20at%2015.37.36.png" alt="menu.png"/>